wiltruong/portfolio_v1/_pages/visual.md

 permalink: /visualdesign/
 ---

-<h1>Bunch of fun visual design stuff that I did in my classes and club activities</h1>
+<h1>Bunch of fun visual/graphic design stuff that I did in my classes, club activities, and outside of class</h1>

 <br>